ecointet/shop-demo/README.md

 ### STEP 3

-In the main folder (watch-store), Execute the commande `docker-compose up`
+In the main folder (shop-demo), Execute the commande `docker-compose up`

 And go to [localhost:8181](http://localhost:8181)